jekuno/milia/README.md

 * Milia uses the devise gem for user authentication and registration.

 You are viewing the documentation of the milia branch for **Rails 4.2.x** applications.
 Milia also supports **Rails 5.x**.
-Please consider the according [Readme](../rails5-support/README.md) of the [Rails5 branch](../../tree/rails5-support/).
+Please consider the according [README](../rails5-support/README.md) of the [Rails5 branch](../../tree/rails5-support/).

 ## Basic concepts for the milia multi-tenanting gem

-### multi-tenanting highlights
+### Milia highlights

-* should be transparent to the main application code
+* Transparent to the main application code
-* should be symbiotic with user authentication
+* Symbiotic with user authentication
-* should raise exceptions upon attempted illegal access
+* Raises exceptions upon attempted illegal access
-* should force tenanting (not allow sloppy access to all tenant records)
+* Enforces tenanting (not allow sloppy access to all tenant records)
-* should allow application flexibility upon new tenant sign-up, usage of eula information, etc
+* Allows application flexibility upon new tenant sign-up, usage of eula information, etc
-* should be as non-invasive (as possible) to Rails code
+* As non-invasive (as possible) to Rails code
-* row-based tenanting is used
+* Uses row-based tenanting
-* default_scope is used to enforce tenanting
+* Uses default_scope to enforce tenanting

+### Row based vs. schema based tenanting
+* Milia uses row based tenanting.
-The author used schema-based tenanting in the past but found it deficient for the following reasons: most DBMS are optimized to handle enormous number of rows but not an enormous number of schema (tables).
-Schema-based tenancy took a performance hit, was seriously time-consuming to backup and restore, was invasive into the Rails code structure (monkey patching), was complex to implement, and couldn't use Rails migration tools as-is.
+* The author used schema-based tenanting in the past but found it deficient for the following reasons.
+Schema-based tenancy
+  * is not what DBMS are optimized for (most DBMS are optimized to handle enormous number of rows but not an enormous number of schema (tables)),
+  * took a performance hit,
+  * was seriously time-consuming to backup and restore,
+  * was invasive into the Rails code structure (monkey patching),
+  * was complex to implement, and
+  * couldn't use Rails migration tools as-is.
+* Heroku also [strongly recommends against](https://devcenter.heroku.com/articles/heroku-postgresql#multiple-schemas) using schema based tenanting.

 ### tenants/users vs organizations/members